-- Responsibility distribution in terms of which manager or department ensures each process step conforms to the company’s goals.
+- Responsibility distribution in which manager or department ensures each process step conforms to the company’s goals.

-- Testing requirements, which vary by the industry and the amount of government oversight.
-For example, medicines have much greater oversight than furniture.
+- Testing requirements vary by the industry and the amount of government oversight.
+For example, medicines have much more significant oversight than furniture.

 - Methods of tracking changes and modifications, regardless of the cause.

 - Quality process measurement in terms of value provided by the quality plan.

 The final and most essential components of a quality plan are standards: What practices and procedures must be followed in your quality assurance plan for manufacturing to meet your customer’s needs, demanding requirements, and government oversight?

 A key part in quality control in manufacturing is having repeatable standard operating procedures (SOPs).
 Each step in every procedure that makes up the entire production process is checked, re-checked and confirmed by workers following it.
 The final test is having a new hire follow a procedure and reviewing their work.
 When the work of new hires is able to meet set production quality control standards, the SOP can be considered a success.
 When it doesn’t, the fault lies with the document, not the worker.

 “SOPs establish a systematic way of doing work and ensure that work is done consistently by all persons who are required to do the same task.
 SOPs must be well written in order to provide an effective control of GCP and prevent errors from occurring, thereby minimizing waste and rework.
 Poorly written SOPs are a source of misinformation,” according to the U.S. National Library of Medicine at the National Institute of Health.

 These documents must be user-friendly and written in a way that prevents errors.
 Preventing errors improves quality, reduces waste and when written with input from people involved in the actual manufacturing process, boosts efficiency.